denisostroushko1/Homework-7440/README.md

 * Packages:
   + `maps`: update to `maptools`: easy framework for importing maps to R and plotting shapes/outlines
     - example contains map of PA counties

+# HW4

+* Statistical Concepts:
+  + Metropolis–Hastings algorithm with imputation of suppressed values of small death counts for counties in PA and estimate posterior distribution of in a hierarchical model.
+Model for stroke related death rates included three levels of parameters.
+  + derivation of a full hierarchical model given data likelihood, prior distribution of the parameter, and model for suppressed/censored values of the data (which we need for the posterior distribution)
+  + derivation of acceptance-rejection ratio equations to evaluate proposed values.
+  + Vectorization of proposed candidate values acceptance/rejection procedure for faster algorithm completion time.
+  + PDF file contains derivation steps

+* Implementation via R code:
+  + iterative univariate Metropolis Hastings Sampling blended with Gibbs sampling for parameters with conjugate prior distributions
+  + mapping of age-adjusted death rates by county using `maps` objects